walterfreeman/ast101/staff-manual.md

 ### Feedback

 After each lab section, I'd like you to take two minutes to provide some feedback about how the students are doing.
 This may seem like a silly bit of trivia, but it is essential for me to keep tabs on how things are going and make changes as needed.
-You can do this on your phone in a dedicated Discord channel.
+You can do this on your phone in a dedicated Slack channel we will set up.

 ### Prelabs